praF02/anevicon/CONTRIBUTING.md

 curl https://sh.rustup.rs -sSf | sh
 ```

-## Formatting
-To make the code readable and maintainable, we use the great tool from the original Rust team called [rustfmt](https://github.com/rust-lang/rustfmt).
-You need to format your code before pushing any changes just by typing the `cargo fmt` command in your terminal.

 ## Building and testing
 As it should be in correct projects, all the building and testing procedures are performed by [Travis CI](https://travis-ci.com/Gymmasssorla/anevicon).
 But, of course, you can do it by yourself using the following commands: